About this cultivar:

 It is a small, mostly shade-loving, clump-forming, slowly spreading plant.
 We grow it in a wide variety of situations both dry and wet.
 Even though it is often thought of as a shade plant in our garden at Ballyrobert we have a large clump growing in a bath with Actaea (another 'shade' plant!) in the middle of our yard!
 As long as it doesn't dry out I don't think our part of the world has enough 'full-sun' to qualify as 'horticultural full sun'.

 The stalks of Hakonechloa cascade in a graceful rounded fountain shape somewhat reminiscent of Pennisetum (fountain grass) but with the actual foliage resembling Chasmanthium (The flowers are NOT similar).
-These grasses are notable for their texture and their colors as well as their general ease of maintenance.
+These grasses are notable for their texture and their colours as well as their general ease of maintenance.
 The leaves are thin and papery and make a distinctive rustling sound when the wind blows that adds to their appeal in the garden.The papery texture keeps the foliage cool to the touch and often the surface is slightly puckered or rippled - these are great place to run your hands through!
 The leaf blades are often green but many colour variations exist; they may be boldly variegated in stripes of white, green, or yellow, or have solid coloured leaves.
 Some cultivars tend to turn orange or red in colder weather as autumn approaches.